cashubtc/nuts/bonded-pol.md

 3. Require all manifests to identify the same keyset.
 4. Evaluate exactly one of `reactivation`, `issuance_after_lock`, `deactivation_overrun`, or `declaration_drift` as defined by NUT-388, including unit drift.

-The violating manifest need not have entered a bonded epoch.
-Signing a contradictory lifecycle statement for a keyset governed by the bond is sufficient.
+Every violating statement MUST carry the bonded global-epoch domain (`NETWORK`, `bond_id`, and `program_hash`) and have `epoch_index >= baseline.birth_epoch`.
+Pre-bond, cross-network, and replacement-bond statements are invalid evidence.
 If the selected predicate succeeds, the challenge transaction MAY slash atomically.

 ---